 Blocked noses can also be much worse if you have to wear a CPAP mask.

 Almost all of the causes of a blocked nose can be treated or improved.
 To determine what the cause of your blocked nose is you will need to be seen by Dr Robinson.
 He may recommend a rhinoplasty for treatment of a blocked nose.

 The procedure is different for everyone but in general involved the following steps:

-Dr Robinson has had advanced fellowship training in rhinoplasty, specifically in the treatment of blocked noses.
-To further discuss fixing your blocked nose, make an appointment with Dr Robinson.
+To discuss fixing a blocked nose, please make an appointment with Dr Robinson.